-Our interest lies in the existence of a long-lived doubly-charged scalar within a gauge theory.
-As mentioned in the introduction, a doubly-charged scalar arising from $SU(2)_L$ singlet is crucial for achieving longevity.
+Our interest lies in the existence of a long-lived doubly charged scalar within a gauge theory.
+As mentioned in the introduction, a doubly charged scalar arising from $SU(2)_L$ singlet is crucial for achieving longevity.
 We show here that the $H^{\pm\pm}$ coming from the $SU(2)_R$-triplet fittingly qualifies to be long-lived.

 The possible decay modes of $H^{\pm\pm}$ in the minimal LRSM are shown in Fig.~\ref{Fig:1}.
 The diagram (a) arises from the Yukawa coupling $f_R$ in Eq.~\eqref{eq:lag}, which leads to the decay of $H^{\pm\pm}$ into a pair of same-sign charged leptons, with the partial decay width